ZerruKun/ZerruKun/README.md

 ## And i am also a human

-- 🎉 I love to play video games and guitar, singing, reading, go to open air for adventures (tourism) or casually walk, do some physical exercises and make handmade crafts.
+- 🎉 I like to play video games and guitar, singing, reading, go to open air for adventures (tourism) or casually walk, do some physical exercises and make handmade crafts.
 </br>

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=ZerruKun&show_icons=true&theme=tokyonight)